Class 1: Temperature Monitoring - Reducing Legionella Risk

 • How to accurately take temperature readings and record them

-In order to understand what temperature monitoring entails and how such planned preventative maintenance should be completed in accordance with guidance notes (HSG274 Part 2 (table 2.1), it would, first of all, be prudent to differentiate between the requirements of managing hot and cold water distribution systems.
+In order to understand what temperature monitoring entails and how much planned preventative maintenance should be completed in accordance with guidance notes (HSG274 Part 2 (table 2.1), it would, first of all, be prudent to differentiate between the requirements of managing hot and cold water distribution systems.

 New call-to-action